hzwxslqq/MiniProgram/backend/README_MYSQL_WECHAT.md

 3. **Relational Data**: Our e-commerce data has clear relationships that work well with relational databases
 4. **Maturity**: MySQL has been around longer and has more extensive documentation and community support
 5. **WeChat Integration**: MySQL integrates well with most cloud hosting providers that support WeChat Mini-Programs

+## Testing Payment Flow

+### In Development Mode (Simulation)

+1. The payment button will show "Processing..." when clicked
+2. The backend will simulate a successful payment response
+3. The order status will be updated to "paid"
+4. User will be redirected to the orders page
+5. A modal will appear indicating this is simulation mode

+### Testing Real Payment Integration

+1. Update `.env` with real WeChat Pay credentials
+2. Uncomment the real API implementation
+3. Test with WeChat's sandbox environment before going to production
+4. Use WeChat DevTools to test the payment flow

 ## Future Enhancements